Nike-Inc/bartlett/README.md

 ## Usage

+##### A note about protocols

+Bartlett will honor any protocol explicitly passed on the command line or via configuration.
+However, if no protocol is provided then Bartlett will attempt to contact your Jenkins instance via HTTPS.
+It is _strongly_ recommended that you talk to your Jenkins instance via HTTPS if possible.

 ### Getting Help at the Command Line

 You can get a list of available options with the `-h` flag: